 Although most women will experience some degree of hot flashes during menopause, certain factors like obesity, smoking, and inactivity can put your at higher risk.
 Caffeine, alcohol, sugar, and spicy foods can exacerbate hot flashes.
 Exercise and relaxation practices help many women cope with both the hot flashes themselves and the resulting sleep deprivation.

 As for alternative remedies, I would give acupuncture a chance.
 The research looks pretty good as a whole, and I can say it’s had an impact for me personally.
-In terms of herbs, I’d recommend trying (individually) black cohosh, chasteberry (which are both used in Europe for management of menopausal symptoms), keishi-bukuryo-gan tea (PDF), and perhaps dong Quai (which can help dilate blood vessels).
+In terms of herbs, you could try (individually) black cohosh, chasteberry (which are both used in Europe for management of menopausal symptoms), or keishi-bukuryo-gan tea (PDF).
 Other common options women try for hot flashes include Evening Primrose oil (less effective in my experience), and maca root.
 Although your best bet for menopause nutrition is an all around, nutrient dense diet, you might try increasing your intake of vitamin E, and vitamin C (to aid the absorption of vitamin E).

 In the last few years, there’s been a trend toward using off-label pharmaceutical treatments (e.g. Gabapentin — a seizure medication, Clonidine –a high blood pressure treatment, and a few anti-depressant varieties) for menopausal symptoms, especially severe hot flashes.
-Given the potential for serious side effects over time, I would suggest avoiding these medications (as I would conventional, synthetic HRT).
+Given the potential for serious side effects over time, I would suggest avoiding these medications.

 Although Mark tells me they’ll be more to come on menopause in the coming months, I just want to offer a word of support for Barb and other women who are looking at bio-identical hormones.
 Although I believe in first trying natural ways to handle menopausal symptoms, I don’t consider it failure by any means to embrace the bio-identical HRT route, especially if you’ve tried other measures with little success.
 I think bio-identical hormones are a reasonable option for women who can’t find relief from natural means when ongoing problems seriously impact their well-being.